Must Have Baby Items

 - Swivel: The side to side motion of a swivel nursery chair can help baby fall asleep.

-- Recliners: Many recliners have features like USB ports for charging phones and other devices, so you can stay put while your little one sleeps.
+- Recliners: Many recliners have features like USB ports for charging phones and other devices.

 Children’s nightstands allow you to keep your baby essentials handy.
 Spacious tops provide plenty of room for bottles, wipes and burp cloths.
 You can also try models with drawers to store extra diapers and onesies.
 When your little one gets older, you can repurpose their bedside table to hold a reading light and alarm clock.